Integrated Dual Disorder Treatment

 Individuals with co-occurring disorders are more likely to experience the following:

 - Use, abuse, and relapse to alcohol and other drugs

 - Infectious diseases, such as HIV, hepatitis, and sexually transmitted diseases

 - Complications resulting from chronic illnesses such as diabetes and cancer

-IDDT promotes ongoing recovery from co-occurring disorders among consumers by providing service organizations with specific strategies for delivering services.
-The implementation of integrated treatment facilitates the following simultaneously: service system change, organizational change, and clinical change.
+IDDT promotes recovery among people with co-occurring disorders by providing service organizations with specific strategies for delivering services.
+The implementation of integrated treatment facilitates service system change, organizational change, and clinical change.
 IDDT is built upon the following core treatment components:

 - Multidisciplinary Team